tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 iterators from [@P1629R1] work and the transcoding view and iterators from this paper work.
 First, `std::text::transcode_view` has no direct support for null-terminated strings.
 Second, it does not do the unpacking described in this paper.
-Third, they are not printable and streamable.
+Third, it is not printable and streamable.

 # The shortest Unicode primer imaginable